 Making Flexibility Your Mindset

-January 31, 2018 by The FlexPro Group
+January 31, 2018 by FlexPro

 We’ve talked in the past about what we can do to be successful.
 From project plans to project tools, we utilize all of the resources at our disposal to succeed.
 However, when all is said and done, one of the biggest factors in the success of a project is the people we have on our team.
-As Project Managers we are forever on a quest to attract and retain the best employees.
-Previous newsletters have discussed how flexibility in the workplace helps employees to maintain a proper work/life balance.
+As Project Managers, we are forever on a quest to attract and retain the best employees.
+In previous articles, we have discussed how flexibility in the workplace helps employees to maintain a proper work/life balance.
 Gone is the notion of compartmentalizing work and life separately – technology has forever changed the rules on separating the two.
 So, we now understand that in order to have fully engaged teams, our employees need to be able to incorporate their life demands into their work life.
 The key is flexibility, and it works both ways.

 There are a lot of factors that go into making a good hire and it’s not always all about how great someone may look on paper.
 I’ve learned that in building a successful team, I need to find those people who can roll with the punches.
-I want to have people on my team who are willing and able to change course as needed and are able to take on responsibility that may fall outside of their job description and comfort zone.
+I want to have people on my team who are willing and able to change course as needed and are able to take on the responsibility that may fall outside of their job description and comfort zone.
 It’s my job as the PM to help my team maintain a flexible mindset.
 It’s very easy for everyone to settle into their roles on a project and this is especially true when everything is going right.
 Roles and tasks are assigned, and team members can sometimes get so focused on their responsibilities that they forget they belong to a team.
 Keeping the communication lines open, providing positive feedback and helping my team understand what definitive roles are can help when the project hits a snag.
-By helping the members of my team further develop their skills and more importantly, expand their skill set, I’m helping to make the team stronger and more flexible.
+By helping the members of my team further develop their skills and more importantly, expand their skillset, I’m helping to make the team stronger and more flexible.
 Like the old expression, “a chain is only as strong as its weakest link”, so is my team.
 Fostering a flexible mindset among team members is the best way I know to ensure project success.
 The more comfortable team members are with other roles, the more likely they will be to respond during critical times.